 Choosing a Serrapeptase Supplement

-Serrapeptase is measured by it’s potency within a product which appears on the product label with the abbreviations SPU or SU.
+Serrapeptase is measured by its potency within a product which appears on the product label with the abbreviations SPU or SU.
 Look for these measurements.
 Serrapeptase supplements in general often contain 100,000 SPU or SU and have varying suggested use instructions because its effectiveness is dependent on the person.
 Enzymes work with an individual’s biochemistry.
-It is best to follow the guideline of the manufacturer of the serrapeptase supplement or enzyme blend chosen.

 Talk to your healthcare provider about taking serrapeptase if you are taking any medications, especially any form of anticoagulant medication because serrapeptase is a blood-thinning agent, or if you are undergoing a medical procedure.